Wadjet: History

+Wadjet and Nekhbet have been portrayed as nurses to the various kings in the afterlife, breastfeeding him in order to sustain his royal qualities.
+These two goddesses appear in the Pyramid Texts, maintaining the king's divinity through suckling while he is in a child-like state.
+A similar portrayal of Wadjet as a nurse, found in the tomb of Tutankhamun on a pendant, instead depicts the King as fully grown and standing straight up while being breastfed.
+He is dressed in his traditional royal attire, using the Goddess's milk to help him be successful in his position of king.
+This pendant of Wadjet and the king was found in the context of funerary rituals and could serve multiple purposes of both resurrection and coronation.
+This imagery is also found in King Pepy II's funerary temple, which shows a damaged relief of Wadjet nursing the king.

-She was associated with the land and depicted as a snake-headed woman or a snake—usually an Egyptian cobra, a venomous snake common to the region; sometimes she was depicted as a woman with two snake heads and, at other times, a snake with a woman's head.
-Her oracle was in the renowned temple in Per-Wadjet that was dedicated to her worship and gave the city its name.
+Wadjet's oracle was in the renowned temple in Per-Wadjet that was dedicated to her worship and gave the city its name.
 This oracle may have been the source for the oracular tradition that spread to Greece from Egypt.

-From around the 4th dynasty onward, Wadjet was claimed as the patron goddess and protector of the whole of Lower Egypt and became associated with Nekhbet, depicted as a white vulture, who held unified Egypt.
+From around the 4th dynasty onward, Wadjet was claimed as the patron goddess and protector of the whole of Lower Egypt.
+She became associated with Nekhbet, depicted as a white vulture, who held unified Egypt.
 After the unification the image of Nekhbet joined Wadjet on the crown, thereafter shown as part of the uraeus.
 The religious epithet for these patron deities of the entire county was, "nebty ('Two Ladies')".

 Wadjet, as the goddess of Lower Egypt, had a large temple at the ancient Imet (now Tell Nebesha) in the Nile Delta.
 She was worshipped in the area as the "Lady of Imet".
 Later she was joined by Min and Horus to form a triad of deities.
+From the site of Tebtunis, in the Egyptian Faiyum, a temple is dedicated to Wadjet and was the site of ritual performance in her honor.

+According to ancient Greece, Wadjet was present in their mythology as well.
+Known as Buto, Uto, Leto or Latona, the goddess was one of the focal points for the town of Buto, as mentioned above.